microsoftgraph/msgraph-sdk-powershell/src/ManagedTenants/ManagedTenants/docs/v1.0-beta/Update-MgTenantRelationshipManagedTenantCustomizedInformation.md

 	)
 	Website = "String"
 }
-Update-MgTenantRelationshipManagedTenantCustomizedInformation -TenantCustomizedInformationId $tenantCustomizedInformationId -BodyParameter $params
+Update-MgBetaTenantRelationshipManagedTenantCustomizedInformation -TenantCustomizedInformationId $tenantCustomizedInformationId -BodyParameter $params
 ```

-This example shows how to use the Update-MgTenantRelationshipManagedTenantCustomizedInformation Cmdlet.
+This example shows how to use the Update-MgBetaTenantRelationshipManagedTenantCustomizedInformation Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS